automat-berlin/node-red-contrib-sipgate/README.md

 You should be aware how to configure Node-RED ([read the docs here](https://nodered.org/docs/configuration)).

-Following instructions assume that you are using settings.js file for configuration.
+Following instructions assume that you are using `settings.js` file for configuration (found in the user directory or specified with `-s` command line argument).

 ### Set baseUrl for callbacks